 Why personal car insurance may not cover business use

-Insurers view business drivers as greater risks because they are on the road more often than other drivers.
-A cleaning business owner who drives to several client offices every week is more likely to have an accident than one who only drives to and from their workplace once a day.
+Insurers view business drivers as greater risks because they are on the road more often than other motorists.
+A consultant who drives to several client offices every week is more likely to have an accident than one who drives to and from work once a day.

 Insurance companies consider several factors when assessing driver risk: